TheCSharpAcademy/CodeReviews.Console.HabitTracker/README.md

 ## How to Run Dev

-Open solution in Visual Studio
+- Open solution in Visual Studio
-Build the project to ensure there are no compilation errors.
+- Build the project to ensure there are no compilation errors.
 Clicking on "Build" in the menu bar, then "Build Solution".
-Run the application.
+- Run the application.
 Clicking the "Start" button (green arrow) on the toolbar.
-Follow the prompts supplied in the console to play games.
+- Follow the prompts supplied in the console to log habits.

 ## MIT License